josephshibumathew/pscdl-2026/README.md

 1. Background Modeling

 Uses Median of the first 8–15 seconds (grayscale).
-Robust to pedestrian outliers (Mean would create "ghosts").
+Median is robust to pedestrian outliers (Mean would create "ghosts").
 Adaptive duration: min(15, max(8, 10% of duration)).
 2. ROI & Noise Masking

-Excludes top 20% (sky/trees) and bottom timestamp.
+Excludes top 20% (sky/trees) and the timestamp present in the video.
-Auto Noise Detection: Pixels noisy in >50% of clean frames are permanently masked out (structural noise).
+Auto Noise Detection: Pixels which are noisy more than 50% of the time in clean frames are permanently masked out (structural noise).
 3. Frame Differencing

 Samples one frame per second (midpoint).
-Threshold = 25 (empirically tuned).
-Morphological cleanup: MORPH_OPEN (removes noise) → MORPH_CLOSE (fills holes).
+Threshold = 25 Morphological cleanup: MORPH_OPEN (removes noise) → MORPH_CLOSE (fills holes).
 4. Persistence Logic (The Core)